By H. Michael Steinberg Colorado Criminal Defense Lawyer

 Section 18-1-704.5, C.R.S. provides that the occupant of a dwelling is justified in using any degree of physical force against a person who has unlawfully entered the dwelling, if the occupant reasonably believes that the intruder has committed, is committing or is about to commit a crime in addition to the unlawful entry and also reasonably believes that the intruder might use any physical force against any occupant.

-The extension of the Make My Day law, taken out of the home and onto the “street” – exists in one form or another in over 23 states.
-Colorado has taken a more intellegent and tempered response to the No Duty To Retreat Doctrine – and has, over the years, averted the problems we are now seeing in Florida in the Zimmerman case.
+The extension of the Make My Day Law, taken out of the home and onto the “street” – exists in one form or another in over 23 states.
+Colorado has taken a more intelligent and tempered response to the No Duty To Retreat Doctrine and applies a different self defense standard as discussed above.